ohduran/ohduran.github.io/_posts/2018-10-19-how-to-read-a-book.md

 permalink: /how-to-read-a-book
 ---

-> Television, radio, and all the sources of amusement and information that surround us in our daily lives are artificial props.
-They can give us the impression that our minds are active, because we are required to react to stimuli from outside.
-But the power of those external stimuli to keep us going is limited.
-They are like drugs.
-We grow used to them, and we continuously need more and more of them.
-Eventually, they have little to no effect.
-Then, if we lack the resources within ourselves, we cease to grow intellectually, morally, and spiritually.
-And when we cease to grow, we begin to die.
->
-> Reading well, which means reading actively, is thus not only a good in itself, nor it is merely a means to advancement in our work or career.
+> Reading well, which means reading actively, is not only a good in itself, nor it is merely a means to advancement in our work or career.
 It also serves to keep our minds alive and growing.
 >
 > -- __How to Read a Book__